schulle4u/yellow-extensions-schulle4u/README.md

   Feed parser using SimpleXML or SimplePie.
 * [TuneIn](https://github.com/schulle4u/yellow-plugins-schulle4u/tree/master/tunein):
   Embed radio stations from TuneIn.

-We have a developer kit and an API for developers.
+A developer kit and an API for developers is available.
 [Learn more](https://developers.datenstrom.se/help/).